owenstuckman/owenstuckman.github.io/README.md

 - Microsoft Power Platform
 - SQL and PostgreSQL
 - OpenCV Computer Vision
-- Python, Java, C++, C# in a wide variety of applications.
+- Python, Java, C++, C# in a wide variety of applications
-- Whatever I need to get the job done.
+- Whatever I need to get the job done

 ---